kurzi2704/diamond-dev-tools/README.md

 A collection of scripts to test the Honey Badger BFT integration in Parity

-the term `testnet` refers to a local testnet. the term `remotenet` refers to a testnet that is accessable via SSH, and requires ssh config entries in the sheme `hbbft1, hbbft2, ....hbbft999`
+the term `localnet` refers to a local testnet. the term `remotenet` refers to a testnet that is accessable via SSH, and requires ssh config entries in the sheme `hbbft1, hbbft2, ....hbbft999`, as well corrisponding files in the testnet nodes directory

-# Test Scripts
+# Performance Test Scripts

 The test scripts are implemented using node.js v10, install and run as usual: